 Report child sexual exploitation

-Having gained the child or young person’s trust, the abuser controls and threatens them and may be violent towards them.
+Gifts, affection, money and drugs may be involved in manipulating the child into performing sexual acts.
 The abuser may force the child or young person to have sex with other people and even make them groom other young people for sex.

 Signs of child sexual exploitation